Risk of Cerebrovascular Events in Patients With Patent Foramen Ovale and Intracardiac Devices

 PFO has been associated with cryptogenic stroke in younger adults.
 Given the large number of patients (usually much older) undergoing cardiac device implantation, the theoretical risk of thrombus formation leading to paradoxical embolism and stroke could be significant.
 According to the present study, there does not appear to be an association between implantable intracardiac devices and stroke in patients with PFO.
 In this study, 19 of the 22 strokes/transient ischemic strokes occurred in patients with atrial fibrillation.

-Clinical Topics: Arrhythmias and Clinical EP, Congenital Heart Disease and Pediatric Cardiology, Noninvasive Imaging, Implantable Devices, SCD/Ventricular Arrhythmias, Atrial Fibrillation/Supraventricular Arrhythmias, Congenital Heart Disease, CHD & Pediatrics and Arrhythmias, CHD & Pediatrics and Imaging, CHD & Pediatrics and Quality Improvement, Echocardiography/Ultrasound
+Clinical Topics: Arrhythmias and Clinical EP, Congenital Heart Disease and Pediatric Cardiology, Noninvasive Imaging, Implantable Devices, SCD/Ventricular Arrhythmias, Atrial Fibrillation/Supraventricular Arrhythmias, Congenital Heart Disease, CHD and Pediatrics and Arrhythmias, CHD and Pediatrics and Imaging, CHD and Pediatrics and Quality Improvement, Echocardiography/Ultrasound